 The duties of the Committee Chairs will be to appoint members to their committee, notify all members of their committee of any meetings, etc and have the authority to sign off on contracts, etc. per the guidelines given by the Horse Council by majority vote at a regular meeting.
 All committee members and chairs must be a recognized horse advisor or member at large in good standing within the Union County 4-H Horse Clubs.

 The Union County 4-H Horse Council will meet the second Thursday of every month.
-If necessary, a special meeting may be called by the Executive Officers with proper notification being provided to all members of the Committee.
-When an emergency meeting is called, the head organizational advisor from each club will be notified.
-It will be the responsibility of the head advisor to notify all other advisors of their club of the emergency meeting.
+If necessary, a special meeting may be called by the Executive Officers with proper notification being provided to all members of the Council.
+When a special meeting is called, all Union County 4-H Horse Council members will be notified via email address on file.

-The Union County 4-H Horse Council shall govern all State Fair Qualifying Shows, 4-H Sponsored Shows and the Union County Junior Fair.
-A FFA representative, if available, shall work with the Horse Council in planning and conducting all horse events held in conjunction with the Union County Junior Fair.
+The Union County 4-H Horse Council shall govern all State Fair Qualifying Shows, 4-H Sponsored Shows, the Union County Junior Fair, and the Richwood Junior Fair.
+A FFA representative, if available, shall work with the Horse Council in planning and conducting all horse events held in conjunction with the Union County Junior Fair and the Richwood Junior Fair.

-Business will be conducted at each meeting with a majority vote of those in attendance and those votes received in written form.
-Major policy decisions will be made by a majority of those in attendance, including votes in written form.
+Business will be conducted at each meeting with a majority vote of those in attendance.
+Major policy decisions will be made by a majority of those in attendance.
 Parliamentary Procedures will be used as a guideline unless in conflict with the Union County 4-H Horse Council Constitution.

 Any additions and amendments to the Constitution may be made by a majority vote of membership in attendance or in written form at any regular 4-H Horse Council meeting from September through March.

-Only 4-H Horse Club advisors, FFA advisor and Members At Large have voting privileges at any Horse Council meeting.
+Only 4-H Horse Club advisors, FFA advisors and Members At Large have voting privileges at any Horse Council meeting and who have attended four (4) Horse Council meetings within the last 12 months in order to be a member in good standing with voting privileges at current meeting.

 All Members At Large are approved by the majority of the vote by the 4-H Horse Council between September and March.
 Members At Large may be removed by the majority vote of the Horse Council if found not to be members in good standing by the April meeting.
 Members At Large must complete the advisors application and attend an advisor’s training program approved by OSU Extension Service and remain in good standing.
 Newly elected Members At Large, including new horse club advisors, that haven’t been horse club advisors in previous years must meet with the Union County Extension Educator for the entire advisor process.